-We study romantic nationalism as a case of the diffusion of a new cultural frame, examining the channels through which it occurred and the social contexts where it resonated most strongly.
-Regarding channels, we go beyond simpler, single-network approaches and extend existing studies of diffusion in multiplex networks (Gould 1991; Becker et al. 2020) by exploring a whole range of possible conduits through which romantic nationalism may or may not have percolated.
-Introducing theories of frame resonance into the diffusion literature, we explore three distinct reasons for which romantic nationalism may have fallen on more fertile grounds in certain parts of the Continent than in others.
+We study Romantic nationalism as a case of the diffusion of a new cultural frame, examining the channels through which it occurred and the social contexts in which it resonated more strongly.
+Regarding channels, we go beyond simpler, single-network approaches and extend existing studies of diffusion in multiplex networks (Gould 1991; Becker et al. 2020) by exploring a whole range of possible conduits through which Romantic nationalism may have proliferated.
+Introducing theories of frame resonance into the diffusion literature, we explore three distinct reasons for which Romantic nationalism may have fallen on more fertile grounds in certain parts of the Continent than in others.

 To realize this twofold project empirically, we assembled a novel dataset from a wide variety of sources.
-The units of observations in most analyses are the roughly 2300 cities and towns of Europe with more than 10 thousand inhabitants (using the well-known database of Bosker,
+The units of observations in most analyses are the roughly 2,300 cities and towns of Europe with more than 10,000 inhabitants (using the well-known database of Bosker, Buringh, and Van

-Buringh and Van Zanden 2013), which we follow from 1770 to 1929 with decadal observations.
-The dependent variable is the number of romantic nationalist works in the genres of writing, music, and the visual arts produced in a town, as recorded in the online version of the monumental Encyclopedia of Romantic Nationalism in Europe (ERNiE; Leerssen, van Baal and Rock 2018).
-ERNiE was produced by around 350 humanities scholars specializing in specific writers or artists or particular romantic nationalist movements.
-The three examples of romantic nationalist works cited above are all taken from ERNiE.
-Our sample consists of 1454 writings, 1047 pieces of music, and 3499 works of visual art produced between 1770 and 1929.
+Zanden [2013]), which we follow from 1770 to 1929 with decadal observations.
+The dependent variable is the number of Romantic nationalist works in the genres of writing, music, and the visual arts produced in a town, as recorded in the online version of the monumental Encyclopedia of Romantic Nationalism in Europe (ERNiE; Leerssen, van Baal, and Rock 2018).
+ERNiE was produced by around 350 humanities scholars specializing in specific writers or artists or particular Romantic nationalist movements.
+The three examples of Romantic nationalist works cited above are all taken from ERNiE.
+Our sample consists of 1,454 writings, 1,047 pieces of music, and 3,499 works of visual art produced between 1770 and 1929.

-A considerable amount of data work was required to code the independent variables that allow us to assess where romantic nationalism resonated and through which channels it diffused.
-To avoid looking at only those channels through which diffusion actually occurred-a common problem in diffusion research-we explored a wide range of plausible possibilities.
-The resulting city-level dataset also helps to overcome the "methodological nationalism" (Wimmer and Glick Schiller 2002) of many existing studies that document the "awakening" and eventual political mobilization of a nation in an internalist and often teleological analytical style, mostly using would-be nations as units of observation and analysis.
+A considerable amount of data work was required to code the independent variables that allow us to assess where Romantic nationalism resonated and through which channels it diffused.
+To avoid looking at only those conduits through which diffusion actually occurred-a common problem in diffusion research-we explored a wide range of plausible possibilities.
+The resulting city-level dataset also helps to overcome the "methodological nationalism" (Wimmer and Glick Schiller 2002) of many existing studies that document the cultural "awakening" and eventual political mobilization of a nation in an internalist and teleological narrative, mostly using would-be nations as units of observation and analysis.

-We find that romantic nationalism flourished in cities ruled by foreign dynasties or that fell under the Napoleonic empire, both of which contradicted the nationalist ideals of self-rule and lent nationalist claims more appeal (what we will call the "contradicting ideals" type of resonance).
-By contrast, we do not find that romantic nationalism took roots where it was "culturally compatible" with already established frames, such as the proto-nationalist communities imagined by Protestantism, or where it was "empirically credible", such as in areas of shared vernacular language that nationalists often saw as the empirical foundation of nationhood.
+We find that Romantic nationalism flourished in cities ruled by foreign dynasties or that fell under the Napoleonic empire, both of which contradicted nationalist ideals of self-rule and lent nationalist claims more appeal (what we will call the "contradicting ideals" type of resonance).
+By contrast, we do not find that Romantic nationalism took root where it was "culturally compatible" with already established frames, such as the protonationalist communities imagined by Protestantism, or where it was "empirically credible," such as in areas of shared vernacular language that nationalists often saw as the empirical foundation of nationhood.